 “Well yeah, but that was back in high school.”

 That class was one I may never forget.
 Did we have any guys in there?
 I can’t remember and I feel terrible, because if we did then how remarkable, right?
 But I don’t remember the guys.
 I remember the girls, and how we were all coming from some different place in life, but bonded over these themes and ideas in the texts we were reading.
-It was sort of like the dichotomy seen in the movie “Mona Lisa Smile,” except if Julia Roberts’ character was 20-30 years older, and without the witchy Kirsten Dunst character.
+It was sort of like the dynamic seen in the movie “Mona Lisa Smile,” except if Julia Roberts’ character was 20-30 years older, and without the witchy Kirsten Dunst character.

 Thanks to the advent of silly ridiculous platforms like Facebook (which I use way too much), I’m able to keep up with many of the girls from that class.
 We’ve been through the ringer.
 We run the gamut from blonde to purple (yes, purple) hair.
 From willowy-thin to pleasantly plump.
 From single to happily married to divorced.
 From straight to bi to gay.
 Through engagements, break-ups, weddings, pregnancies, miscarriages, births, we occasionally get the chance to say “Hey – I remember you.
 And I hope you’re okay.”
 Or some similar but less profound pleasantry.